koculu/ZoneTree/docs/tuning/write-heavy-workloads.md

 Larger mutable segments can improve write batching and reduce merge frequency, but they use more memory.

+The default mutable segment limit is `1_000_000` records.
+That is a good general-purpose default for compact values.
+For large strings, JSON documents, or object payloads, tune it by expected byte size instead of treating `1_000_000` records as a memory budget.

 Large values should use a lower `MutableSegmentMaxItemCount`.

 ## WAL Mode